ODIN-fire/odin-rs/odin_book/src/intro.md

 ## ODIN Application Types

-While ODIN contains all sort of command line tools, the primary targets are two types of servers:
+While ODIN contains all sort of command line tools, the primary targets are three types of applications:

 - user servers - providing data visualization for end users
 - edge servers - factoring out network-, compute- and data volume-intense tasks to dedicated machinery
+- monitors - listening on sensor data and potentially sending out alarm notifications

-Both are built from the same ODIN components and follow the same architectural design outlined above.
+All are built from the same ODIN components and follow the same architectural design outlined above.

 ### User Servers